thisgeektweets/kinesisos.github.io/instructions.md

 nano /etc/hosts
 {% endhighlight %}

 Finally, packages can be made sure to be up-to-date by running these commands.
-If you won't be using a wireless internet connection, omit the first command.
+If a wireless internet connection won't be used, omit the first command.

 {% highlight bash %}
 wifi-menu